 The 2016 Teaching Schools Council report ‘Effective Primary Teaching’ carries some compelling recommendations for the strategic direction of primary schools across the country.
 For headteachers, school leaders and governors, it should be required reading.
 The research underlying it is based on visits to 20 primary schools across England, and multiple contributions from teachers, school leaders and academics in the field.

 So we jumped on it to see what we can learn.
 Read on for our summary and recommended supplementary reading.
-The complete report is availble here.
+The complete report is no longer available from the TSC site, but a copy can be found here.

 Effective means contributing to pupil outcomes